Skip to main content

 Right to Repair Lawyer

-The Lyon Firm is investigating companies who may be violating antitrust laws by restricting consumers’ right to repair purchased products such as smartphones, agricultural machinery, automobiles and various other high-tech products.
+The Lyon Firm is investigating companies that may be violating antitrust laws by restricting consumers’ right to repair purchased products such as smartphones, agricultural machinery, automobiles and various other high-tech products.

 Manufacturers of various consumer products have long looked for new ways to milk clients for repair and maintenance costs long after an initial purchase.
 But consumers and business owners say it has gone too far and are fighting back for their right to seek independent repair, and ultimately, fair and competitive pricing.